Notify me

 Italian conceptual artist Mimmo Paladino who created the Oigol Oro produced as a limited edition of 140 pieces, one being awarded to the winner of their “Design your Swatch” contest.

-American artist Sam Francis, known for his expressive, colorful artwork.
+American artist Sam Francis, known for his expressive, colourful artwork.

 Mimmo Rotella, who creates décollage artworks from torn posters, pictures and advertising.
 His Swatch watches include MARILYN, and BENGALA which features a fierce tiger on the dial.